bbatsov/emacsredux/_posts/2026-03-29-automatic-light-dark-theme-switching.md

 on top of the old one, which can cause weird color bleed between the two.

 This approach is nice because it keeps Emacs in sync with every other app on your system.
-If you're on macOS and running Emacs 29+, this is probably what you want.
+If you're on macOS with Emacs Plus, this is probably the simplest option.

-**Note:** This only works with the native macOS build.
-If you're running Emacs under X11 on macOS or on Linux/Windows, read on.
+**Note:** This only works with Emacs Plus's patched NS build.
+If you're using a vanilla Emacs build, or you're on Linux/Windows, read on.

 ## Following the OS Appearance (Cross-Platform)